 Since 19 July 2022, if you have a refugee travel document issued by a country outside Ireland, you must apply for a visa to enter Ireland.

-You apply to the Travel Document Unit of ISD using the travel document application form (pdf).
-You should include the following with your completed application:
+You can also apply by post using the travel document application paper form (pdf).
+If you apply by post you should include the following with your completed application:

 - 4 passport-sized photographs, 2 of which are signed by a member of An Garda Síochána- check the photographic requirements for a travel document (pdf).

 - €55 fee - you can pay the fee by bank draft or postal order, made payable to the Department of Justice.

 - Permission letter allowing you to remain in Ireland

 Minors will also need: